“A picture says it all.”

 PCT Application Special Case

 - Particular case for PCT applications: PCT states explicitly that enclosing of drawings must only be wherever necessary for the understanding of the invention.
 The requirement of drawings is especially for mechanical and electrical inventions; whereas, for inventions from the chemical industry, there will be no benefit of representing chemicals through drawings.

 Drawings are not the same for all types of patent applications.
 They vary from utility to design patent applications.

-- Drawing Specifications for Design Patents: When it comes to design patents, you must use drawings as basic.
+- Drawing Specifications for Design Patents: When it comes to design patents, you must use drawings as fundamental.
 Drawings in design patents constitute the entire visual disclosure of the claim.
-The filers filing in accordance with the USPTO requires all surfaces of drawings to be shading appropriately and adequately.
+The filers filing as per the USPTO needs requires all surfaces of drawings to be shading appropriately and adequately.
 They do not include broken lines.
 While surface shading and broken lines are acceptable under the PCT.
-Sometimes when the design is difficult to represent through line art, you can submit photographs instead.
-In cases where photographs are not allowed and an applicant is requested to supply regulation black-and-white drawings, the applicant will not be allowed to correct any inconsistencies in the drawings once they have been submitted, unless that can be done without adding new matter.
+Sometimes when the design is challenging to represent through line art, you can submit photographs instead.
+In cases where pictures are not allowed, and an applicant is requested to supply black-and-white regulation drawings, the applicant will not be entitled to correct any inconsistencies in the drawings once they have been submitted unless that can be done without adding new matter.
 Addition or removing of nothing can be when replacing figures.

 Better Draftsperson for Better Drawings